Marshallgray/Marshalls-Portfolio/README.md

 #Requirements
-  - Needs to convey my personality & show case my recent projects and work history as the main people viewing my site will be potential employers and clients.
+  - Needs to convey my personality & show case my recent projects and work history as the main people viewing my site will be potential employers / clients.

 #Page Section ids
   - home